mr-ravin/GNN-Node-Classification-Cora-Pytorch/README.md

-# Node Classification of Cora Dataset using Graph Neural Network in Pytorch
+# Node Classification on Cora Dataset using Graph Neural Network in Pytorch
 Node Classification on large Knowledge Graphs of Cora Dataset using Graph Neural Network (GNN) in Pytorch.

 Dataset:  Cora Dataset consists of 2708 scientific publications classified into one of seven classes.